 The District is required to have a National Pollution Discharge Elimination Permit for the backwash and flush water that is returned to Magalia Reservoir.
-Each five year renewal has resulted in additional testing requirements and restrictions that are more difficult to meet.
-The District is currently working with the Regional Water Control Board to renew its permit and to come to a better understanding of the requirements necessary to meet the NPDES permit requirements.
+Each five-year renewal has resulted in additional testing requirements and restrictions that are more difficult to meet.
+The District is currently working with the Regional Water Control Board to renew its permit and negotiating dilution credits to enable the District to continue to discharge into Magalia Reservoir.
 The District is evaluating the need to reline the ponds or to further treat the backwash water before it enters the ponds.